SemPlaatsman/semplaatsman.nl/README.md

    - Sign up for an [EmailJS](https://www.emailjs.com/) account
    - Sign up for a [Mailgun](https://www.mailgun.com/) account
    - Create a new EmailJS service connected to your Mailgun account
-   - In your EmailJS dashboard, create a new email template
+   - In your EmailJS dashboard, create a new email template.
+See [Email Templates](#email-templates) for my templates.
    - Copy your EmailJS User ID and Email Template ID
    - Setup
      [Cloudflare Email Routing](https://www.cloudflare.com/nl-nl/developer-platform/email-routing/)